icgrp/bert/docs/tutorials/huffman/huffman.md

 * Uses a bzip2 implementation of Huffmann encoding to create a new dictionary on the PS side and transfer it via BERT.
 * Writes ascending input to the `rawTextMem` and an identity encoding as the Huffman dictionary.

+TODO:
+* Make sure application works with new changes of BERT (readback_Init takes a IDCODE).
+* Create #ifdef macros so the code has the same functionality using bert_read/write or bert_transfuse
+* Make sure code runs without buffers excessively sized like they are right now.

 ## Test on hardware

+If the code compiles, we can attempt to run it on hardware.

+TODO:
+* Mention opening serial port
+* Mention the on button and reset button on board
+* Setting up debug configuration (Point to right bitstream)
+* Mention compiling BERT with -O3 (Perhaps find a way for SDK to only compile BERT -O3)
+* Section on how to Debug